Calipari lobbies for order in current landscape of college athletics

 FAYETTEVILLE, Ark. — Let's face it, college sports in its current state is here to stay, but there are some things that need to be tinkered with.

-The main issue with most fans is NIL particularly is ruining everything about amateur athletics.
+The main issue with most fans is NIL in particular is ruining everything about amateur athletics.
 That's certainly not the case because the best players have been getting paid for generations with the majority of them not getting caught.

 It's chaotic.
 It's the Wild West out there.
 Athletes become discontent about their current situation which leads to them contacting agents or family members about finding a way out.

-Maybe there's an athlete that starts to turn heads in college after being underrecruited as a high schooler just to leave his small school for opportunities at the FBS level.
+Maybe there's an athlete who starts to turn heads in college after being underrecruited as a high schooler just to leave his small school for opportunities at the FBS level.

 It's gotten so far out of control that there is no way to rein it back unless guidelines are put in place by leaders with actual spines.